Degrees of difficulty to learn an additional language: the role of typological distinctions and linguistic distances between the languages involved

 The impact of the three distance measures on the acquisition of Dutch as an additional language was examined in immigrants from 49 mother tongue backgrounds, spoken in 74 countries, 20 of which were Indo-European (IE) and 13 non-Indo-European (non-IE).
 We found that the combination of lexical, morphological and phonological distance measures successfully yields an accumulative, unbiased, and fairly complete account of differences in Ln Dutch speaking test scores.

 Dora Alexopoulou (in collaboration with Xiaobin Chen and Ianthi Tsimpli), University of Cambridge

 To obtain a dataset rich enough for the investigation of typological effects across developmental stages with significant learner numbers, we exploit advances in online learning technology.
 Specifically, we use the EF Cambridge Open Language Database (EFCAMDAT), an open access corpus consisting of L2 writings submitted to Englishtown, the online school of EF Education First, an international school of English as a foreign language.
 EFCAMDAT is an open access corpus standing out for its size, with 1.2 million scripts summing 71.8 million words.
 Available at http://corpus.mml.cam.ac.uk/efcamdat, it contains 128 distinct tasks across the proficiency spectrum drawing from learners across the globe (170 nationalities).

 Our main research question is the impact of linguistic distance on the acquisition of L2 features that are absent from the L1.
-Specifically, we focused on whether there is evidence for typological effects on the acquisition of individual features rather than language specific effects only.
-We draw evidence from two phenomena, the acquisition of relative clauses and the acquisition of articles.
+Specifically, we focused on whether there is evidence for typological effects on

 The Hartshorne, Tenenbaum, and Pinker data revisited